withcenter/fireflow/README.md

 This widget accepts a String of URL together with width and height.

-The widget and height is used to size video.
+The width and height are respected to size the DisplayMedia widget.

 This widget displays any kind of url like photo, video, audio, txt, pdf, etc.

+See the details on the API Reference.

 Below is an example of displaying media by giving a photo url.